Colorado Adds ID Verification To Prevent Unemployment Fraud

 In some cases, video conferencing with a live person will be necessary to fix ID discrepancies.

-The system is already in place for several federal agencies as well as states like Arizona, Illinois, and California.
+The system is already in place for several federal agencies as well as states like Arizona and California.
 However, in California, workers have reported backlogs, saying it has taken them days to file.

 “The thing that makes it challenging is that we have found so much fraud in the new claims flow in certain large rich states we found that 30 percent of overall claims were fraud,” Hall said.